Methods#

 Class Question #4#

-Assuming dictionary
+Assuming my_dictionary

 is a dictionary that exists, what would the following accomplish: